 Bank of the West utilizes the routing number 121100782 for its banking transactions.

 You can usually find the routing number at your bank’s website or by speaking to a customer service representative.
 You can also quickly find your bank routing number on a check or personalized deposit slip.

 Bank of the West Routing Number

 How To Find Your Routing Number

 You can find your Bank of the West routing number above, as well as on a paper check.
+On a paper check, this number appears in the lower left-hand corner as the first nine digits in a sequence of numbers along the bottom.
 For checking account transactions, your Bank of the West routing transit number is 121100782.
-On a paper check, this number appears in the lower left-hand corner as the first nine digits in a sequence of numbers along the bottom.
-The nine digits indicate a financial institution’s Federal Reserve Bank district and branch and identify the particular brick-and-mortar or online bank, credit union or automated clearinghouse.